LeoFVG/ai-email-assistant/README.md

 # Email-Handling-Project
-My project for handling, categorising and responding to emails (woriking on integrating AI to read and handle emails).
+My project Anthropic API project for tool use.
+Make claude read and write emails for you!

 ## Table of Contents